 The club was formed in 2005 by John Hipshon.
 Meeting at the Alcuin School on a Sunday evening the club attracted the top junior players from around West Yorkshire.
 Top coach Nick Nixon was enlisted to coach the best players.
 When the school closed in 2009 the club moved to its current location at the Alwoodley Community Centre.
 The Alwoodley Community Association welcomed the club and club members are now ACA junior members.
 The club have formed an alliance with Alwoodley Chess Club and run a joint adult and junior team in the Yorkshire League 3rd division.

 The club is still run by John Hipshon with senior coach Nick Nixon.
-We are now have a third coach, David Pedro and also are training a fourth, Amanda Hipshon, who is an experienced young player.
+We are now have two other coaches, David Pedro, Brian Ward and Dominic Lodge and Amanda Hipshon.
 The club is completely full at the moment with a waiting list and has established a reputation as the premier junior club in the county.
 Members do well at local competitions right through to national level.
 The club has made a point of welcoming girls in particular as they are so often in a minority in the chess world.
-Some of the best female chess players in the county have been members of the club.
+Some of the best female chess players in the county have been, and are currently, members of the club.

 The club has policy of having coaches who are qualified teachers and/or highly experienced in junior chess coaching.